Chapter 7 - The Force Within

 As Lawrence as it Gets

 At the end of the second day our guide asked what else we wanted to do.
 Having been a big fan of the film “Lawrence of Arabia,” I wanted to go horseback riding in the desert.
-The pictures of the pyramids are all taken from the same side because the plateau sits at the edge of a very congested Cairo.
+The only issue was the pictures of the pyramids in the movies are all taken from the same side because the plateau sits at the edge of a very congested Cairo.

-I wanted to ride into the desert on the back side.
+If you wanted to ride into the desert you had to do it on the back side.

 Again, there were people throughout history that had done this before me.

-He had us meet him later that night (full moon to boot) He had arranged for horses.
+He had us meet him later that night (full moon on the ascent) He had arranged for horses.
 At the last moment Jane decided she couldn’t do it and he put her in a car that would drive her to the place we were riding too.

-Just the two of us young men rode out.
-This was the seventies, pre-internet and knowledge about other countries was mostly passed on from TV or magazines in a minimal way.
+Just the two of us rode out.
+This was the seventies, pre-internet and knowledge about other countries was mostly passed on from limited TV or magazines in a minimal way.
 We took off into the desert and I must say it completely fit my fantasy.
-The moon lit up the desert beautifully as we quickly rode away from the city.
+The moon lit up the desert beautifully as we rode away from the city.